imeizmistral/trudne-slowa/README.md

 # trudne-slowa
-Textmining of title in information website
+Textmining of title in polish information website